24th day of the Time of Flowers – 1481 DR

 As Kaster explained to the group that the various contraptions on the table were intended for brewing invisibility potions, Faelyn wandered over to the door on the east side of the room and flung it wide.
 A large bugbear stood sneering in the doorway.
 He and another like him were lying in wait in the adjoining chamber, anticipating the return of the adventurers.
 The monster swung his massive morning star at Faelyn and sent her flying into the northern wall of the wizard’s workshop.
 She fell to the floor, motionless.
 The nimble elf, Thalia, was the quickest to react.
 She wheeled around and launched an arrow across the room, but it missed, hitting the stone doorframe.
 Ered, responding to the wood elf’s bowshot, quickly loaded a bolt onto his crossbow and wheeled around to get off a shot at the unknown target behind him.
 The haste with which Ered spun to attack caused the bolt to shoot wide of the target.
 Flint had not been idle.
 A streak of light flashed from the dwarf’s hand and towards the bugbear.
 The burst of radiant energy enveloped the creature, searing its fur and flesh until the monster was nothing but a pile of ash.

 The remaining bugbear did not seem to be the least bit discouraged by its former comrade’s disintegration.
 It rushed towards Ered, its massive weapon raised for a strike.
 Fortunately for the warrior, the brute clipped the doorway on its swing, causing it to miss.
 Kaster was quick to release a bolt of flame at the monster, but the enkindled projectile rocketed off wildly in an unintended direction.
 Thalia had notched another arrow and let it fly, this time hitting her intended target and sinking an arrow into the creature’s chest.
 As the bugbear reeled from the elf’s piercing attack, Ered brought out his axe.
 He swung it down onto the beast’s hairy arm, slicing down to the bone.
 The bugbear, though wounded, only seemed more agitated.
 It began to charge through the doorway at the party.
 Flint raised his shield and once again sent a gleaming lance of light from his hand towards the enemy.
 The bolt struck its mark and the creature’s body glowed in golden light and began to burn.
-Only the creature’s head and shoulders remained intact and they lay in a heap of smoldering ash on the stone floor.
+The creature’s head and shoulders were all that remained intact in a heap of smoldering ash on the stone floor.

 Kaster stood over the still sizzling remains of the fallen monster and noted that these were likely the same bugbears they had encountered in the guard barracks the night before.
 The surviving members of the trio that had been tormenting Kevin the goblin.
 The leader, Mosk had been his name, wore a leather eye patch beset with semiprecious stones.
 Kaster removed it from what was left of the creature, and held it out, “Ered, what do you make of this?”